AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-analytics-warehoused.md

 ---
-title: Connecting Google Analytics Warehoused
+title: Connect Google Analytics Warehoused
-zendesk_id: 360016503212
+description: Learn to track how visitors use your site, what content is attractive, where visitors exit, and more.
 ---
+# Connect Google Analytics Warehoused

 >[!NOTE]
 >